LBHackney-IT/housing-repairs-online/docs/repairs-api/intro.md

     <strong>To:</strong>	((phone numer from <a href="../repairs-api/endpoints/repair#body" ><code>contactDetails.value</code></a>)) <br />
     <hr/>
     <p>
-      Lincoln Repairs Online: Your repair has been successfully booked.
+      Housing Repairs Online: Your repair has been successfully booked.
 Your booking reference is
       ((<code>repair_ref</code>))
       and your selected appointment date is